A Hard Day's Night (film): Screenplay

 Audiences also responded to the Beatles' brash social impudence.
 Director Richard Lester said, "The general aim of the film was to present what was apparently becoming a social phenomenon in this country.
 Anarchy is too strong a word, but the quality of confidence that the boys exuded!
 Confidence that they could dress as they liked, speak as they liked, talk to the Queen as they liked, talk to the people on the train who 'fought the war for them' as they liked. ...
 [Everything was] still based on privilege—privilege by schooling, privilege by birth, privilege by accent, privilege by speech.
 The Beatles were the first people to attack this... they said if you want something, do it.
 You can do it.
 Forget all this talk about talent or ability or money or speech.
 Just do it."

-Despite the fact that the original working titles of the film were first The Beatles and then Beatlemania, the group's name is never spoken in the film—it is, however, visible on Ringo's drum kit, on the stage lighting, and on the helicopter in the final scene.
-The television performance scene also contains a visual pun on the group's name, with photos of beetles visible on the wall behind the dancers.
+Although the original working titles of the film were first The Beatles and then Beatlemania, the group's name is never spoken in the film, although the name appears on Ringo's drum during the variety show.